Houston–Rice rivalry

 The Houston–Rice rivalry is a crosstown college rivalry between the Houston Cougars of the University of Houston and Rice Owls of Rice University.
 The universities are located approximately five miles from one another.
-It is one of the few NCAA Division I crosstown rivalries, especially between institutions that field Division I Football Bowl Subdivision teams.
+It is one of the few NCAA Division I crosstown rivalries, and the closest geographic distance between two Division I Football Bowl Subdivision teams.

 The rivalry existed in a more official capacity after Houston joined the now-defunct Southwest Conference in 1971, in which Rice was a charter member.
 Since the breakup of that conference in 1995, the rivalry has continued.
 In 2005, Rice joined Conference USA, of which Houston was a member, and again made the rivalry more relevant for conference titles as well.
 The two schools were once again in separate conferences after the 2012–13 school year once Houston joined the American Athletic Conference.
+Rice moved into the American in 2023, but at the same time Houston moved to the Big 12 Conference, so the two schools continue to compete in separate conferences.

 Baseball

 The winner of the Silver Glove series between UH and Rice receives an award dubbed the "Silver Cup Trophy".
 The teams played against each other for the first time in 1948.
-Through the 2022 season, Rice leads the series 109–85.
+Through the 2025 season, Rice leads the series 110–93.

 Both teams compete in the annual Houston College Classic, which began in 2001.

 Men's basketball

 Since 2002, Rice and Houston have competed for an award dubbed the "Bayou Cup" in men's basketball.
-The series between the teams exists with Houston leading 65–18.
+Through the 2024–25 season, Houston leads the series 66–18.